A stochastic variant of replicator dynamics in zero-sum games and its invariant measures

-With the recent advent of ML applications organized around zero-sum games such as GANs, much work has focused on developing convergent techniques,~\cite{daskalakis2018training,mertikopoulos2019optimistic,gidel2019a,mescheder2018training,perolat2020poincar,yazici2018unusual}.
+While a precise exploration of the behaviors shown by different dynamics is well beyond our scope, it is worth noting the nature of replicator dynamics, since we will be focusing on a stochastic variant of them.
+Replicator dynamics is one of the most studied dynamics in evolutionary game theory~\cite{Weibull,Sandholm10} and its flow is a smooth approximation of the well known multiplicative weights updates algorithm~\cite{Kleinberg09multiplicativeupdates,Arora05themultiplicative}.
+While it converges to equilibrium in a time-average sense, its trajectories are recurrent in zero-sum games~\cite{piliouras2014optimization}.
+With the recent advent of ML applications organized around zero-sum games such as Generative Adversarial Networks (GANs), much work has focused on developing convergent techniques,~\cite{daskalakis2018training,mertikopoulos2019optimistic,gidel2019a,mescheder2018training,yazici2018unusual}.
+Some of these techniques can be interpreted as regularized/perturbed versions of replicator dynamics including mutation-driven dynamics and bounded rationality models~\cite{bauer2019stabilization,perolat2020poincar,leonardos2021exploration,abe2022mutation}.
 However, when moving towards more complex zero-sum games, e.g.~non-convex-concave, which are better models of GANs than normal form bilinear games, numerous negative results show that convergence to meaningful equilibria is probably too ambitious a goal~\citep{adolphs2018local,daskalakis2018limit,vlatakis2019poincare,hsieh2020limits}.